Wembley Downs - Churchlands - Woodlands

 Wembley Downs - Churchlands - Woodlands was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Wembley Downs - Churchlands - Woodlands had a higher cultural diversity than most local markets, with 20.9% of its population speaking a language other than English at home and 35.3% born overseas.
-Christianity was the predominant religion in Wembley Downs - Churchlands - Woodlands, comprising 49.5% of the population.
-Judaism, however, was overrepresented at 0.2%, compared to 1.4% across Greater Perth.
+Wembley Downs - Churchlands - Woodlands is more culturally diverse than the vast majority of local markets, with 20.9% of its population speaking a language other than English at home and 35.3% born overseas.
+The main religion in Wembley Downs - Churchlands - Woodlands is Christianity, which makes up 49.5% of the population.
+However, the most apparent overrepresentation is in Judaism, which comprises 0.2% of the population, compared to 0.3% across Greater Perth.

 Frequently Asked Questions - Diversity